openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

         here is that the string in params is getting longer, and we do not account for this when adding text to it.
 And additionally the leading \0 is ignored as well.

-Translating the BRP Resultâ€™s suggestion stating how we should write this code, we will
+Translating the BRP Result’s suggestion stating how we should write this code, we will
         result in
         this: